Member Log In

 The files and a description of the column headings can be viewed or downloaded below :

-• By Member in alphabetical order and then their boats in year of member acquisition – Updated 11th January 2025
+• By Member in alphabetical order and then their boats in year of member acquisition – Updated 16th April 2026

 Search Function: The Archive File, Annual Reports, Books, and SASC News are all on the website in searchable files that can be explored.

-To search any of the files, press the “ctrl” and “F” key together, or if available, the magnifying symbol.
+To search any of the files, press the “Ctrl” and “F” key together, or if available, the magnifying symbol.

 A dialogue box appears – then enter in to it, your search criteria (such as Boat name or Sail # etc.,) and the “enter” key.